AMCAS Work and Activities: How to Write & Categorize

 The Biggest Mistakes Applicants Make in Their Work and Activities

-The biggest mistakes applicants make on their Work and Activities section have nothing to do with their actual experiences and everything to do with how they write about them.
+The biggest mistakes applicants make on their Work and Activities section is actually more about how they write them than what they actually did.

 1. Writing Like a Résumé